amohata007/Hacktoberfest/README.md

 Commit the changes by clicking on to 'Create a new branch for this commit and start a pull request.'

 ## 4:- Finally check your progress here - https://hacktoberfest.digitalocean.com
 Congrats!
-You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll encounter often as a contributor!
+You just completed the standard _fork -> edit -> pull request_ workflow that you'll encounter often as a contributor!